Douglas Haig, 1st Earl Haig: War Office

 The Boer War had exposed Britain's lack of a general staff and modern reserve army.
 In August 1906 Haig was appointed Director of Military Training at the War Office.
 The Secretary of State, Richard Haldane, later wrote that Haig had "a first rate general staff mind" and "gave invaluable advice".
 Although both men later claimed that the reforms had been to prepare Britain for continental war, they created a small professional army within a budget, with conscription politically impossible.

 The reforms reorganised the militia, yeomanry and volunteers into the new Territorial Force.
 Haig was intolerant of what he regarded as old-fashioned opinions and not good at negotiating with strangers.
 Haig had wanted a reserve of 900,000 men, but Haldane settled for a more realistic 300,000.
 Haig's skills at administration and organising training and inspections were better employed in setting up an Expeditionary Force of 120,000 men in 1907.
 As an intimate of Haldane Haig was able to ensure high priority for cavalry, less for artillery, contrary to the advice of Lord Roberts (now retired).
 Haig's records of his time supervising artillery exercises show little interest in technical matters.

 In November 1907 Haig was moved sideways to Director of Staff Duties.
 He required commanders to take the staff officers assigned to them (rather than choose their own by patronage) and assigned staff officers to the new Territorial Army.
 He supervised publication of "Field Service Regulations", which was later very useful in expanding the BEF, although it still stressed the importance of cavalry charging with sword and lance.
 At this time he was completing a separate work, "Cavalry Studies", and devoting much time to cavalry exercises.

 Chief of Staff, India

+General Sir O'Moore Creagh, the C-in-C, India, and members of his staff, c.
+1910.
+Major General Douglas Haig is sat in the second row, seventh from the left.

 By 1909 it seemed likely that an Anglo-German War loomed and Haig was reluctant to accept appointment as Chief of the General Staff in India.
 He passed the Director of Staff Duties job to his loyal follower Brigadier-General Launcelot Kiggell, to whom he wrote with "advice" every fortnight.
 Haig, who had been knighted for his work at the War Office back in June, was promoted to lieutenant-general in November 1910.
 In India he had hoped to develop the Indian General Staff and to organise despatch of the British Indian Army to a future European war.
 The latter was vetoed by Viceroy Lord Hardinge.
 An Indian Corps would serve on the Western Front early in the conflict, and Indian troops were used in comparatively small formations in the Middle East.